‘We Buy Houses for Cash’ Signs: Possible Scam or Legitimate Offer?

 Bottom line: Compare reputable cash buyers before you commit

 After all, the last thing any homeowner wants is to leave extra cash on the table.
-In chatting with a real estate agent, you can learn what your home could sell for – current condition and all – and see how the numbers stack up compared to selling to an investor.
+In chatting with a real estate agent, you can learn what your home could sell for — current condition and all -– and see how the numbers stack up compared to selling to an investor.

-Many real estate agents even provide a competitive market analysis based on the local market, which gives a glance into what the property could list for if sold to a traditional buyer.
+Many real estate agents even provide a competitive market analysis (CMA) based on the local market, which gives a glance into what the property could list for if sold to a traditional buyer.
 To easily meet agents who go above and beyond, try HomeLight’s free Agent Match tool.
-We analyze over 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.
+We analyze more than 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.

 One easy way to get your first cash offer is to use HomeLight’s Simple Sale platform.
 Simple Sale reduces the risk and uncertainty of a traditional sale falling through.
 It’s as simple as entering your home details and HomeLight will provide you with a no-obligation cash offer.